pixaxeofpixie/Mindustry/README.md

 ![Logo](core/assets/sprites/logo.png)

-# Mindustry fork which adds a new material - Steel, and new content related to it.
+# Mindustry fork which adds a new material - Steel, and content related to it.

 Steel and Steel Forge | Storm and Glory
 ------------ | -------------